pelagios/pelagios.github.io/content/_activities/visualisation.md

 ---

-This Activity develops methods and tools which make use of semantic annotation.
+Develops methods and tools which make use of semantic annotation.